frank0532/decisiontree-randomforest-adaboost-GBDT-xgboost-lightGBM-catBoost/README.md

 ![](https://github.com/frank0532/decision_tree_and_its_derivatives/blob/master/figs/data2decision_tree.png)

 1.2 How to build it, i.e. how to arange features(columns' names of "Data") on the tree, some features at first layers or latters?
-Coming to above decision tree, why is "outlook" on the top rather than "Humidity" or "Wind"?
+Coming to th decision tree in Fig_1, why is "outlook" on the top rather than "Humidity" or "Wind"?
-In the fact that is because certain algorithms, such as ID3, C4.5, Cart and so on.
+In the fact the top one is selected by certain algorithms, such as ID3, C4.5, Cart and so on.

+1.2.1 ID3